31core/ASCipher/doc/ASCipher.typ

 The confusion function is a typecal hash function, since we used module operation in our confusion function, one round of calculation can guarantee enough security, but to resist growing high hardware performance (for example ASIC or FPGA), we'll do this calculation for 20 rounds

 = Confusing Process
-A obscuring round contains these following steps, we need to do 20 rounds to ensure the random is strong enough.
+A obscuring round contains following 4 steps of confusing operations, we need to do 20 rounds to ensure the random is strong enough.

 *Step 1: Confuse rows*
 #align(center, [